ww269099591/spring-framework/import-into-idea.md

 _Within your locally cloned spring-framework working directory:_

-1. Precompile `spring-oxm` with `./gradlew :spring-oxm:compileTestJava`
+1. Precompile `spring-oxm` with `gradle cleanIdea :spring-oxm:compileTestJava
 2. Import into IntelliJ (File -> New -> Project from Existing Sources -> Navigate to directory -> Select build.gradle)
 3. When prompted exclude the `spring-aspects` module (or after the import via File-> Project Structure -> Modules)
 4. Code away